badgerboy99/Stream2project/README.md

 - [Bootstrap](http://getbootstrap.com/)
     - I have used Bootstrap to give this project a simple, responsive layout
 - [D3.js](https://d3js.org/)
-	- D3.js is a JavaScript library for producing dynamic, interactive data visualizations in web browsers.
-It makes use of the widely implemented SVG
+	- A JavaScript based visualization engine, which will render interactive charts and graphs based on the data.
 - DC.js
-	- A charting library built on top of D3.js
+	- A charting library built on top of D3.js, which makes plotting the charts a lot easier.
 - Crossfilter
 	- A JavaScript library for slicing and dicing row-based data – it allows the graphs to be interactive
 - Queue.js
+    - An asynchronous helper library for JavaScript.
 - Keen.js